BCGDV/lon-kinbal/readme.md

 # Kinbal

-Spin up a fully managed Kubernetes cluster on AWS with 0 hassle in 15 mins or less 🚀
+Spin up a fully managed production grade Kubernetes cluster with multiple environments on AWS with 0 hassle in 15 mins or less 🚀

 ## About